INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	        //  the above default page size will be used instead) "maxPageSize": 3000,

-	        // Default pattern language to use.
-	        // The "pattlang" GET parameter overrides this value.
-	        "defaultPatternLanguage": "corpusql",

-	        // Default filter language to use.
-	        // The "filterlang" GET parameter overrides this value.
-	        "defaultFilterLanguage": "luceneql",

 	        // Default number of words around hit.
 	        // The "wordsaroundhit" GET parameter overrides this value.
 	        "defaultContextSize": 5,